Role-Based Access Controls

 JSON Example:

-- Name Format: using a name format where a Uni resource is expected has the meaning of “this user is an owner of at least one node in the Uni”
+- Name Format: using a name format where a project resource is expected has the meaning of “this user is an owner of at least one workspace in the project”

 JSON Example: